Draw A Rectangle - Demo 02

 Graph of Spaces

 The following is a graph, specifically a Cayley Graph, of the two spaces shown so far.
 The nodes represent a coordinate system (i.e. origin and axes), and the directed edge represents a function that converts coordinates from one coordinate system to another.
 If this isn’t clear to the reader, look above at the 3 pictures of the 2 quadrilaterals.
 They look the same, but if you label each vertex on all three graphs, and look at the axes to find their plotted values, you will find that they differ.
-Changing between coordinate systems means to take vertices from one coordinate system and changing them to another, like converting from Celcius to Farenheit, meters to feet, etc.
+Changing between coordinate systems means to take vertices from one coordinate system and changing them to another, like converting from Celsius to Fahrenheit, meters to feet, etc.

 Demo 02